dalguete/contrainer/README.md

 That way host namespace will be accesed and the command will affect host, not **contrainer**.
 Depending on what you permit **contrainer** to do, you can add/drop support for caps, as `--privileged` could be too open.
-In other situations you'll need to mount, via volumes, access to certain host folders, so **contrainer** can see them clearly.

 The most complicated params to run **contrainer**, the more diverse and complicated operations container scripts will be able to perform; but also the most the responsibility